 Coming up with the right words for a painting can be challenging.
 The objective is to describe the art piece accurately so art collectors can feel confident knowing what they will receive if they purchase.

-When writing a description for an artwork, the first step is developing some ideas.
+The first step of writing a description for an artwork is developing some ideas.

 - You can start by thinking about what you were trying to achieve with the piece.

 - What emotions did you hope to evoke?

 - What story do you see in the painting?

 Once you have some ideas, you can brainstorm ways to communicate those ideas to potential buyers.